Row edge-slant Shape Decorative svg added to top

 Driving excellence in the provision and equity of care for fragility fracture patients through benchmarking against Clinical Standards for Fracture Liaison Services (FLS)

 Fragility fractures represent one of the most significant healthcare challenges facing New Zealand today, affecting thousands of people each year through minimal trauma injuries to the spine, wrist, shoulder, and other bones weakened by osteoporosis.
-To address this growing challenge, the Australian and New Zealand Fragility Fracture Registry (ANZFFR) has been established as a pioneering joint venture between both countries, utilising comprehensive data collection and quality improvement initiatives to transform fragility fracture care.
+To address this growing challenge, the Australian and New Zealand Fragility Fracture Registry (ANZFFR) has been established as a pioneering joint venture between both countries, utilising comprehensive data collection and quality improvement initiatives to transform fragility fracture care and prevention of secondary fractures.
 While maintaining identical registry structures to enable meaningful international comparison, the New Zealand and Australian registries operate independently.
 Osteoporosis New Zealand (ONZ) and Accident Compensation Corporation (ACC) work in partnership to drive this vital initiative.

 Osteoporosis NZ Logo (white)